SamsungLabs/td3d/README.md

 ## TD3D: Top-Down Beats Bottom-Up in 3D Instance Segmentation

 **News**:
+ * :fire: March 14, 2023.
+We fixed bugs in evaluation script for S3DIS dataset.
  * :fire: February 6, 2023.
 We achieved SOTA results on the ScanNet test subset (mAP@25).
  * :fire: February 2023.
 The source code has been published.